cagritest123/intric-release/README.md

 ### Configuration

 The entire Intric platform is configured through environment variables in a `.env` file:

+> **Important Note**: The docker-compose.yml file uses the pattern `${VARIABLE_NAME:-default_value}` for environment variables.
+This means:
+> - If the variable is defined in your .env file, that value will be used
+> - If not defined in .env, the default value specified in docker-compose.yml will be used
+> - You don't need to modify the docker-compose.yml file directly - all configuration should be done through the .env file

 #### Network Configuration
 - `SERVICE_FQDN_FRONTEND`: Frontend domain name